keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

 ### Environment view

 * When you select a project, you see the environment overview of the entire Keptn context.
-* This view allows to easily see the current deployed services on each stage and if there are any errors or pending approvals for one stage.
+* This view shows the currently deployed services on each stage and whether any stages have errors or pending approvals.
-  By clicking on a stage you can see more information about the deployed services on the specific stage on the right side.
+  When you click on a stage, more information about the services deployed on this stage.
-* The service details on the right are showing the current and the past 5 evaluations, open approvals and running remediations for each service.
+* The service details on the right show the current and the past 5 evaluations, open approvals and running remediations for each service.

   {{< popup_image
   link="./assets/environment-view.png"